boscacci/demonyms/README.md

 ## What do you call someone who works at [x]?

-Many companies give their employees cute Demonyms.
+Many companies give their employees cute demonyms.

 E.g. At Google, employees are "Googlers".